 Are Bees Dangerous?

-Tree: How to get rid of a swarm of bees on my tree
+Tree / Shrubs - How to get rid of bee swarm on tree.

 Dead bees outside of house

-Get rid of bees in vent or air duct
+Vent / Air duct - Get rid of bees in vent or air duct.

 Prices and cost of bee removal (structural bee removal)

-Do it yourself, removing the honey and bees from the wall
+Do it yourself (DIY) - Removing honey and bees